 The Banke Hotel 5* was one of the first Haussmanian-style buildings to be built in Rue la Fayette alongside the Opera in the early 20th century.
 It is the work of the architects Paul Friesse and Cassien Bernard, in collaboration with the engineer Gustave Eiffel's whorshop, who designed the central staircase.
 The building is now protected as a monument by Paris City Council.

 It has a spectacular lobby under a glass cupola measuring nineteen metres in height and with a large mosaic in the central part, around which the hotel bar and restaurant are now located.

-The Banke Hotel has 91 grand luxe rooms and suites, a gym and hammam, meeting rooms and function rooms.
+The Banke Hotel has 91 grand luxe rooms and suites, meeting rooms and function rooms.
 The high-quality cuisine is another of the hotel's attractions, with the Josefin Restaurant, the Lolabar and, in summer, the Terraza del Lolabar.